MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ## 4 - Deploy to the App Service

-We are now ready to deploy our .NET app to the App Service.
+We're now ready to deploy our .NET app to the App Service.

 ### [VS Code](#tab/vscode-deploy)